Too Shy: Music video

 The music video directed by Simon Milne, cast model Carolyn Espley (later wife of Dennis Miller) as a waitress cleaning up a nightclub at the end of the night.
 As the band performs the song on the club stage, she has visions of dancers from different eras populating the dance floor.

 Chart performance

-The song was an immediate hit, topping the UK Singles Chart for two weeks.
-It spent five weeks at number one in Germany, and reaching number two in Switzerland, and number four in Sweden, Austria and the Netherlands.
+The song was an immediate hit, topping the UK singles chart for two weeks.
+It spent five weeks at No. 1 in Germany, and reaching No. 2 in Switzerland, and No. 4 in Sweden, Austria, and the Netherlands.
 The song was also a top 10 hit in the United States during the summer of 1983.

 The 12" maxi single's B-side, "Take Another View", a non-album track, often performed live, was included on the 2004 re-issue of White Feathers, which contained several bonus tracks, including the instrumental version of "Too Shy", originally featured on the B-sides of both the 7" and 12" singles.